‘Prison Break’ Season 5: Creator Says ‘There Will Be Deaths,’ Hints Season 6

 Prison Break Season 5 may see Michael Scofield (Wentworth Miller) return from the dead, but that does not mean the Grim Reaper will be kept at bay in the revival series.

-Show creator Paul Scheuring recently took to Twitter to tease what the new season of the hit drama will entail and it turns out that viewers will have a lot to worry about.
+Show creator Paul Scheuring recently took to Twitter to tease what the new season of the hit drama will entail, and it turns out that viewers will have a lot to worry about.

-Scheuring advised fans to read up on Homer’s “Odyssey” to get an idea of what Prison Break Season 5 will be about as the revival was loosely based on the ancient Greek epic poem.
+Scheuring advised fans to read up on Homer’s Odyssey to get an idea of what Prison Break Season 5 will be about as the revival was loosely based on the ancient Greek epic poem.

 One fan expressed concern as the hero in the story, Odysseus, lost his crew during their long and dangerous journey home.
 Scheuring teased in reply that this might be the case in Prison Break Season 5 as well, warning that “there will be deaths.”